The Time Travelers Dilemma – (6) The Sieve

 The Games People Play

-The high tech job had an interesting side-effect.
+The young man's first high tech job had an interesting side-effect.
 The young man was quiet and rarely spoke of his job.
 It is natural in casual conversation to inquire about other people’s jobs, so this quiet reluctance to speak tended to spark curiosity.
 Those who observe this sort of behavior tend to create their own explanations, based on their own perception of why silence is chosen.
 There was one side effect that the young man quickly took note of.
 When faced with unknowns, people have a rather quick tendency to assume the unknown is somehow related to their worst fear.
 These fears are a subtle type of paranoia, if you are a tax-evader you fear the IRS, if you are a drug dealer you fear the DEA, if you are an arms dealer you fear the ATF, if you are a criminal you fear the police or the FBI, and if you are a spy you fear those who hunt spies (they will remain nameless).
 You have a tendency to look for what you fear, and the young man’s grandfather once pointed out that it was a twist on the old saying ‘seek and you shall find’, then he would pause and add ‘sometimes whether it is there or not’.
 Once the young man understood this phenomena, he quickly learned to just sit back and listen to the speculation about what his job was.
 The truth was that this was far more entertaining than anything he could offer anyway.
 Unfortunately, this too had its side effects, and the young man eventually found himself being approached by folks who claimed to have heard he was part of this, that or the other organizations and would offer up information.
 People are not always quick to check out rumors, particularly if they are consistent with the other rumors they have heard.
 Those rumors spread too, eventually morphing into claims that this was what he had told them (a natural consequence of the group in a whispering circle manner of morphing the nature of rumors).
 Just because it is understandable, it does not make it right.

 Board Games and People Games